Cybrotrix/JayLabs.Owin.OAuthAuthorization/readme.md

         AllowInsecureHttp = _appConfiguration.AllowInsecureHttp
     });

-The provider option allow you issue custom claims and set scope.
+The provider options allow you issue custom claims and set scope.

 	new CustomProviderOptions
 	               {